nyx-project/vyhub-documentation/docs/game/discord.md

 ## Group Sync
 User groups are automatically synced.

-VyHub group names can be mapped to server/in-game groups at the `Mappings` tab in the group settings.
+VyHub group names can be mapped to server/in-game groups at the `Mappings` tab in the [group](../guide/group.md) settings.
 Please pay attention to capitalization.

+> It is possible to use "role names" or "role ids" in the `mappings`

 ## Troubleshooting
 __Problem:__ Roles are not synced with Discord.

 __Solution:__ Make sure roles have the exact name as provided to VyHub (Capitalization / Whitespaces...) and that the VyHub role has higher permissions than other roles.
+Also have a look in the logs, the Discord errors might help, when the bot can't connect to the Discord API.